 SSE have been quick to launch 4 new Full fibre broadband packages.
 The rollout of FTTP (Fibre To The Premises) came at the end of January 2022.
 Similar broadband providers like Plusnet have yet to release FTTP broadband packages, giving SSE the head-start.
 FTTP broadband is 25 times faster than standard fibre broadband.
 This is because the fibre-optic cable is run directly to your home.
 SSE offer four FTTP options: Full Fibre 100, Full Fibre 200, Full Fibre 500 and Full Fibre 900.
 The package names indicate their average download speed, with the top package ‘Full Fibre 900‘ offering an average download speed of 900Mbps.

-SSE offer two broadband options 35Mbps (Unlimited Fibre) and 63Mbps (Unlimited Fibre Plus).
+SSE offer two standard fibre broadband options 35Mbps (Unlimited Fibre) and 63Mbps (Unlimited Fibre Plus).
 SSE no longer sell standard ADSL broadband.
 This option was removed in November 2019.
 Whilst SSE broadband is competitively priced, it isn't the cheapest on the market.
-SSE are, for example, generally cheaper than TalkTalk, BT & Virgin Media, but they don’t quite match the broadband deals from Plusnet.
-There's no doubt that if you want a fast, no-frills, budget broadband provider, SSE are more than capable of delivering a reliable service and would be worth considering.
+SSE are, for example, generally cheaper than BT & Virgin Media, but they don’t quite match the broadband deals from Plusnet or TalkTalk.
+There's no doubt that if you want a fast, no-frills, budget broadband provider, SSE is more than capable of delivering a reliable service and would be worth considering.

 4 x Gigabit Ethernet Lan switch